• contact@greenactiontrust.org

 Black Moss Nature Park

-West Lothian Council have been working at Black Moss for a long time, with local volunteers including the Friends of Black Moss and Butterfly Conservation’s Bog Squad, on woodland management, litter picking and peatland conservation.
-The Council recognises that the Nature Park needs improvement to make it a better place for wildlife as well as people.
-There are opportunities to enhance the biodiversity across the site in various ways, that will also benefit residents and visitors and help to mitigate the impacts of climate change.
+West Lothian Council have been working at Black Moss for some time with local volunteers including the Friends of Black Moss and Butterfly Conservation’s Bog Squad, on woodland management, litter picking and peatland conservation.

 Peatlands are one of the most important natural stores of carbon in Scotland.
 When they are functioning properly, they can also absorb carbon from the environment.
 They are threatened by drying out where they have been drained, and from trees, especially non-native conifers growing.